HansPetrie/DevOps/analyzer/README.md

+# AWS Account Analzyer

+There are 3 scripts here.
+The first one gathers object metadata in json format from an account.
+The second takes the raw output files and colates them into a single merged json object.
+The third prints salient information in a nicely formatted way.

 ## scope.sh
 Run this on an instance that has aws tools installed and has proper read credentails.
 Everything is hard coded in the script.
 Edit the script and change the path for the scratch directory and the regions.
 Also edit the commands you want to iterate.